top of page

 Between songs, Cora gives a very honest account of the challenges she has faced.
 She touches on some sensitive subjects and personal matters, one or two of which resonated with me so much they had me in tears (again).

 Watching and listening to Cora Bissett perform, I find it frankly astonishing that she isn't a worldwide superstar.
-Her voice, her talent, are extraordinary.
+Her voice and her talent are extraordinary.
 What were these A&R guys doing!!?

 ⚠️ Strobe light warning!
 I had to shut my eyes twice, but it's only for maybe 30 second each time

-Cora Bissett, What Girls Are Made Of, Darlingheart, Assembly, Edinburgh Festival Fringe 2023.
+Cora Bissett, What Girls Are Made Of.
 Photo credit: MIhaela Bodlovic

 What Girls Are Made of CAST